 Animator: Required Education For a Career in Animation

-Aside from talent, an animator's skills can be vastly improved by completing postsecondary training, such as a certificate, associate's degree or bachelor's degree program in animation or a related field.
+Most employers require prospective animators to have a bachelor's degree in animation or a related field, as well as a professional portfolio, though some animators hold only a certificate or an associate's degree.
 Students typically take courses in drawing, 3D programming, computer graphics, video effects and graphic design.
-Supplemental courses may cover topics in image generation, digital animation, modeling, story structure and game design.
 Programs may also provide training on sound and video editing, as well as kinematics.

 Through their coursework, students may begin to build a professional portfolio of their work.
 They may also take specialized courses, such as design studios, to help them improve their skills in animation.
 Some of these courses may also cover portfolio presentation and self-marketing to help students find jobs after they graduate.